 This Duofold represents exactly the sort of high-end item Parker wanted to sneak across the border.

-The Moderne is unusual in that it the name is Canadian-only; in the US it went under different aliases
+The Moderne is unusual in that the name is Canadian-only; in the US it went under different aliases

 Parker Duofold of the strange 1948 Canadian excursion, one of the few Canadian pens that really doesn’t look like its American cousin